 Additional information about the State Board of Medicine Complaint process:

-Medicare: If Medicare (federal health insurance for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
+Medicare: If Medicare (the federal health insurance program for people over age 65 or people under 65 who are disabled) pays for the care you're receiving from a doctor, you have an additional place to go with a quality concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
 Be advised up front, however, that these organizations primarily help doctors improve the care they provide.
 They do not punish doctors.
-The Medicare rules allow the doctor against whom you lodge a complaint to decide whether you can see the details about the agency's findings.

 After you file a complaint with Livanta and allow release of your medical records, a doctor will review your records.
 After the review, you will get a letter indicating whether the standard of care was met in your case or not�that is, whether the expected level and type of care was provided.